Laptop insurance

 Policy limits and exclusions vary among providers, but laptop insurance generally won’t cover:

-- Viruses and malware – unless you have a comprehensive or cyber policy
+• Viruses and malware – unless you have a cyber policy

-- Old laptops – typically over 36 months
+• Old laptops – typically over 36 months but check the policy age limits before you buy

 Is my laptop already covered by my home insurance?

-Including a laptop in your home insurance cover is typically cheaper than taking out a separate policy, but there’s a few details to consider to make sure your laptop is properly insured:
+Including a laptop in your home insurance cover is typically cheaper than taking out a separate policy.
+But there are a few details to consider to make sure your laptop is properly insured:

-- Your laptop might not be covered for accidental damage.
-That means you wouldn’t be able to claim if you, for example, spilled a cup of tea on the keyboard and it no longer worked.
+• Your laptop might not be covered for accidental damage.
+That means you wouldn’t be able to claim if, for example, you spilled a cup of tea on the keyboard and it no longer worked.
+But you may be able to add accidental damage insurance to your policy for an extra cost.

 If personal possessions cover isn’t included in your policy, you may be able to add it on for an extra cost.